-I love film as a mechanism for behavioural change on environmental issues and in the historical genre, a medium to bring the past alive and encourage learning.
+I love film as a mechanism for behavioral change on environmental issues and in the historical genre, a medium to bring the past alive and encourage learning.
 My film apprenticeship was with award winning New Zealand film maker David Sims – we co-produced a fascinating New Zealand history documentary together on a shipwreck on Northland’s rugged north-west coast.
-Since then I have worked on underwater television series – NHNZ’s Our Big Blue Backyard six episode series, and directed for the Environment Agency – Abu Dhabi and Dr Jane Goodall Institute an award winning documentary based in Antarctica – Zayed’s Antarctic Lights.
-It screened on National-Geographic Abu Dhabi in April 2019.
-Two productions are currently in progress.
+Since then I have worked on underwater television series – NHNZ’s Our Big Blue Backyard six episode series, and directed for the Environment Agency – Abu Dhabi three films, two of which have won awards and screened on National Geographic:

 ‘Zayed’s Antarctic Lights’